Chinese Premier Li says situation in Ukraine grave; slams sanctions against Russia | Law-Order

 - China

-China on Friday expressed deep concern over the worsening situation in Ukraine and offered to help play a "positive role" to restore peace but opposed the US and the EU sanctions against Russia, stating that they will hurt the world economy to recover from the impact of the COVID-19 crisis.
+Chinese Premier Li Keqiang on Friday called for utmost efforts to support the ceasefire negotiations between Russia and Ukraine, even as he opposed sanctions imposed by the US and the EU on Moscow, stating they will hurt the world economy from recovering amidst the COVID-19 pandemic.

+Calling the current situation in Ukraine ''disconcerting,'' Li said at his annual press conference at the end of China's Parliament session here that the pressing task now is to prevent tensions from escalating or even getting out of control.

-Premier Li Keqiang, addressing a press conference here at the end of the annual Parliament session, said that China calls for exercising utmost restraint, preventing a massive humanitarian crisis in Ukraine.
+China calls for exercising utmost restraint and preventing a massive humanitarian crisis in Ukraine, Li said, adding that China is willing to work with the international community to play a positive role for the early return of peace in Ukraine.

-"In Ukraine, the current situation is grave and China is deeply concerned," Li said.

-China supports all efforts to resolve the Ukraine crisis by peaceful means, he said, adding that Beijing will play a positive role.

-"We sincerely hope that the situation will ease and peace will return at an early date," he said.

-China has all along followed an independent policy of peace and never targeted a third party, Li said, playing down China's close ties with Russia.
+China has all along followed an independent foreign policy of peace and never targeted a third party, Li said, playing down Beijing's close ties with Russia.

-He said that while sovereignty and territorial integrity should be respected, legitimate concerns of security of the countries have to be taken seriously, apparently referring to Russia's anxieties over Ukraine joining NATO.
+He said sovereignty and territorial integrity should be respected, but legitimate concerns of security of countries have to be taken seriously, in an apparent reference to Russia's anxieties over Ukraine joining the North Atlantic Treaty Organization (NATO).

-Ever since Russia began military operations in Ukraine, China, a close ally of Moscow, has been treading a fine line, declining to condemn it as an invasion.
+Ever since Russia began military operations in Ukraine in late February, China, a close ally of Moscow, has been treading a fine line, declining to condemn it as an invasion.

-On Monday, Chinese Foreign Minister Wang Yi, in his annual press conference, said that "the China-Russia relationship is grounded in a clear logic of history and driven by strong internal dynamics, and the friendship between the Chinese and Russian peoples is rock-solid".
+On Monday, Chinese Foreign Minister Wang Yi, in his annual press conference, said ''the China-Russia relationship is grounded in a clear logic of history and driven by strong internal dynamics, and the friendship between the Chinese and Russian peoples is rock-solid''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)